Psychodynamic Psychology

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Psychodynamic therapy seeks to help us pinpoint the areas in which development has not taken place and address the issues that may have caused these challenges.
+Therapy based on psychodynamic theories may help us pinpoint the areas in which development has not taken place and address concerns that may have caused these challenges.
 A therapist can help us to find new strategies for daily life and how to process our urges and emotions appropriately, and consequently our behaviors from then on.
 This is handled with the standard psychological counseling and therapeutic approach of talk therapy.

-Everyone is unique in their own way, so it can be beneficial to consider talk therapy with a certified mental health provider to explore your subconscious.
+Everyone is unique in their own way, so it can be beneficial to consider talk therapy with a certified mental health provider to explore your subconscious with the psychodynamic approach.
 Studies have found that digital therapy interventions had “meaningful improvements in depression and anxiety.”

-Online therapy has a list of benefits including increased accessibility for people in remote locations and more affordability since it reduces the cost of traveling to an in-person appointment and therapists can charge less since they don’t need to account for renting office space.
+Online therapy offers a number of benefits, including increased convenience for people in remote locations and more affordability, since it reduces the cost of traveling to an in-person appointment and therapists can charge less since they don’t need to account for renting office space.

 Getty/AnnaStills